1992 United States Senate election in North Carolina

 The 1992 United States Senate election in North Carolina was held on November 3, 1992 as part of the nationwide elections to the Senate.
 Incumbent Democrat Terry Sanford lost re-election for a second term to Republican Lauch Faircloth, the former North Carolina Secretary of Commerce.
-This was the fourth election in a row where the incumbent was defeated.
+This was the third election in a row where the incumbent was defeated.

 Background

 Eventual victor Lauch Faircloth had formerly been an ally of incumbent Terry Sanford.
 Although Sanford had helped Faircloth raise money for his failed gubernatorial bid in 1984, he angered Faircloth two years later when he allegedly dismissed Faircloth's chances in a statewide contest if the two ran against each other for the Democratic nomination for the Senate.
 Faircloth withdrew from the 1986 race after Sanford "blindsided" him by announcing his candidacy.

 Party primaries

 Democratic

 Incumbent Senator Terry Sanford was unopposed for the Democratic nomination.

 Republican

 In 1990, after 40 years as a Democrat, Faircloth switched his party registration and began preparations to seek the Republican Senate nomination in 1992.
 Enjoying the support of Senator Jesse Helms's political organization, Faircloth defeated Charlotte mayor Sue Myrick and former congressman Walter E. Johnston, III in the primary.